The immense size of cruise ships is amazing to look at, but does their mammoth size also mean slower travel?

 The world’s fastest cruise ship title belongs to the Queen Mary 2.
 Traveling at speeds of 34 miles per hour or the equivalent of 30 knots, the speed is considered short of phenomenal compared to its gross ton size of 150,000!

-Due to the astounding speed travel, Queen Mary 2 is offered as THE transatlantic 7-day cruise between New York and Southampton.
+Due to the astounding travel speed, Queen Mary 2 has offered the transatlantic 7-day cruise between New York and Southampton.
 This kind of cruise ship travel has never been matched by any other cruise ship crossing the Atlantic.

 The main point of the cruise ships is to provide the most luxurious and decadent sea travel rather than speed.
-So it isn’t so much about speed, unless you are worried about getting sea sickness!
+So it isn’t so much about speed unless you are worried about getting seasick!

 Reasons for Cruise Ships to Travel at Top Speeds

-The average speed of a cruise ship is the speed that is used during regular use going from port to port.
-There are two important reasons that can compel cruise ships to increase their speed.
+The average speed of a cruise ship is the speed used during regular use, going from port to port.
+Two important reasons can compel cruise ships to increase their speed.

 A cruise ship will travel at top speeds when cases of emergency occur.
 A distress call from another ship needing assistance is considered a case of emergency.
 Captains of cruise ships will always use the full resources of the ship to quickly give aid to any distress call.